EMSL-Computing/Pore2Chip/docs/source/index.rst

 ----------------
 This research was performed on a project award (Award DOIs: 10.46936/ltds.proj.2024.61069/60012423; 10.46936/intm.proj.2023.60674/60008777; 10.46936/intm.proj.2023.60904/60008965) from the Environmental Molecular Sciences Laboratory, a DOE Office of Science User Facility sponsored by the Biological and Environmental Research program under contract no. DE-AC05-76RL01830.
-The authors acknowledge the contributions of Michael Perkins at PNNL’s Creative Services, who developed the conceptual graphics in this paper.
+The authors acknowledge the contributions of Michael Perkins and Ben Watson at PNNL’s Creative Services, who developed the conceptual graphics in this paper.

 PNNL-SA-197910